 An urbex trip to Belgium, to the Nation of Ruins!
 This was on top of my checklist!
 The time was after a relaxing holiday in France and before returning to work in Japan.
 We spent four nice days discovering the dark side of Belgium.
 This first article will focus on the industrial sites, while the second be more about the residential areas.

 We start with the University of Val-Benoit, the ruin that is the least “industrial” in this article.
-It is located in the centre of de Lièges, and a guard patrols there.
-How nice!
+It is located in the

 The university dates back in the 1930s and has actually been abandoned for 6 years.
 However, it should be renewed shortly and let to different companies; the reason why it is being protected.